zzottel/synapse-delurlcache/README.md

 **Purpose**

-In its current version, when Synapse creates URL previews, the images that are created in media_store/local_content and media_store/local_thumbnails will never be deleted.
+In its current version, when Synapse creates URL previews, the images that are created in media_store/url_cache and media_store/url_cache_thumbnails will never be deleted.
 Relatively quickly, they can use large amounts of disk space.

+Synapse versions prior to 0.22.0 stored the files among local content in media_store/local_content and media_store/local_thumbnails.
+Files stored there by earlier Synapse versions remain there.

-This scripts finds all such images that are older than one day (default) and deletes them from the database and the file system.
+This script finds all such images that are older than one day (default) and deletes them from the database and the file system.

 **Caveats**

 * Use at your own risk!
 The script alters your Synapse database!
 Always make a backup copy of the database and maybe the media store directories first.
 Don't blame me if everything explodes around you, you have been warned.
 * The script assumes you are using PostgreSQL as database backend.
 I don't have a homeserver with an Sqlite database I could test with.
 PRs welcome.
 * Tested with Synapse 0.22.0 (only!).
+The previous version was tested with Synapse 0.21.1 and is still available in the Synapse0.21.1 branch.
+The current script should work with 0.21.1, too, but I didn't test that.

 **Instructions**